-The main emphasis for the 66 boys and girls in Weekites is on effort and participation in both House and School events alike.
-The House has enjoyed many recent successes in sport, music and art and can celebrate great individual achievements in all areas; however, it is effort and attitude that is most highly prized in a Weekite.
+The main emphasis is on effort and participation in both House and School events alike.
+The House has enjoyed many recent successes in sport, music and art and can celebrate great individual achievements in all areas; however, it is effort and attitude that is most highly-prized in a Weekite.

 In today’s world where so many have little, it is important that we understand our place in society and the responsibilities we have to it.
 To this end, every pupil is reminded how fortunate they are to live in and attend a school like Charterhouse and to make the most of the endless opportunities they have at their finger-tips while here.

 Ed Poynter has been Housemaster of Weekites since 2014.
 He has an English and Classics degree from Exeter University and had a career in the army before moving into teaching in 2010.
 During his six years as an officer in the 4th and 2nd Battalions in the Royal Green Jackets and the Rifles, he saw active service in Bosnia, Iraq, Kosovo and Afghanistan.